thirdbrainsa/ThirdBrainCoin/README.md

 x)) Build !

+Do a cd /ThirdBrainCoin

 To build, change to a directory where this file is located, and run `make`.

 The resulting executables can be found in `build/release/src`.

 xx) Run the Daemon